tusharvatsa32/Name-Censorship/README.md

 3.I finally used backreferencing which helped me to return the number of spaces directly.
 I grouped the raw pattern in such a way that spaces were inside a () and used backreferencing to add that many spaces while replacing.
 In this way the entire banned full name was replaced with an entire replacement name and it was fast!!!

 ## File Descriptions:
-The cleaner.py contain the entire code.
+1.The cleaner.py contain the entire code.

-The names.txt contain the names which are banned by the ministry.
+2.The names.txt contain the names which are banned by the ministry.

-The Input.txt is a custom document to check how well it performs.
+3.The Input.txt is a custom document to check how well it performs.

-The output.rtf is the desired output for the custom input.
+4.The output.rtf is the desired output for the custom input.